 with a limited-time APY boost.*

-If you as the customer notice the bank account fraud, it’s crucial that you contact your bank’s fraud department immediately (the number is typically on the back of your debit card).
+If you notice a transaction in your bank account that you did not authorize (perhaps a bank alert that you set up informed you), it’s crucial that you contact your bank’s fraud department immediately.
+The phone number is typically on the back of your debit card, or some banks may offer the option of messaging on their website or in app.
 A representative can walk you through next steps, such as:

 • Canceling or freezing your debit card